geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 On next, I think..
 Yeah, we are waiting for..
 Oh, yeah.
 Okay.

 ##### **Chenyu** [[00:48:56](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2936)]
 So, we have a branch for Comma people to test their new OpenPython model with the, like, if op support and cubic support.
-I just merged the cubic implementation in TinyGrid proper, and we will do the refactor first before we merge the if support, because if support, otherwise, is a little bit hacky, and we don't want that.
+I just merged the cubic implementation in TinyGrad proper, and we will do the refactor first before we merge the if support, because if support, otherwise, is a little bit hacky, and we don't want that.

 ##### **Sieds Lykles** [[00:49:21](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2961)]
 Okay.